Bug report #7166

 Note that resampling is done before reprojection.
 If source and target CRS are very different, it may happen that resampling effect is lost because neighbour pixel in target are not neighbour in source.
 I would call this feature, at least for now (2.0).

-#4 Updated by Radim Blazek over 6 years ago
+#4 Updated by Radim Blazek almost 7 years ago

 There were some bugs in resampler.
 If oversampling was 1, it was not doing resampling and returning smaller block (by 1 row,col) than requested.
 That could result in completely distorted raster and zoomed in resampler was never used with reprojection because reprojector limits resolution exactly to raster resolution.
 It should be fixed in 36bf93c.